cnr-ibba/shiny-server/README.md

 ### Setting up the environment file

-`docker-compose` can read environment variables from a `.env` placed in the working directory in which we can define all variables useful for our containers, like database credentials.
+`docker compose` can read environment variables from a `.env` placed in the working directory in which we can define all variables useful for our containers, like database credentials.
 Edit a new `.env` file in working directory and set values for such environment variables accordingly: